 How to Take GPS Co-Ordinate for PTP site survey

-To check the point to point feasibility you have to go one by one both location you want to wireless connectivity.
+To check the point to point feasibility you have to go one by one to both locations you want to wireless connectivity.
 And take the GPS co-ordinate at both sites.

 PTP site survey Location 1

-- To take the GPS to coordinate if you are using Android Apps than GPS should enable in your smartphone.
+- To take the GPS to coordinate if you are using Android Apps then GPS should enable in your smartphone.